adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 Moves a file or directory at a given path to a different path.
 Can be used to rename as well.
 The two paths are sent separately so that they are not limited by internal packet buffer sizes differently from other commands.

+**TODO** Maybe we do pack two paths in one packet.
+That will limit path length but prevent any secondary storage internally.

 The header is two fixed entries and a variable length path: